The Danish Population Was all Fooled by the Danish Authorities

-Now when most of these Governors are professional floor traders – all short thousands of contracts, they will first and foremost protect themselves, everyone knows the market should know that and no one should go long in the market with such a situation.
+Now when most of these Governors are professional floor traders – all short thousands of contracts, they will first and foremost protect themselves, everyone knows the market should know that.
+No one should go long in the market with such a situation.
 Therefore, I did not buy silver from that time onwards since it would, in my opinion, be stupid.

-OK, Afghanistan came over Christmas with the invasion by the Russians, but I still accessed the market on the short side, although it was difficult seeing the prices moving against me until the 17th January.
+OK, Afghanistan came over Christmas with the invasion by the Russians, but I still accessed the market on the short side.
+However, it was difficult seeing the prices moving against me until the 17th of January.

-Yes, I did what many successful businessmen have done, exploit the situation to maximum gains.
-For several months the year earlier I had to daily see the market working “against me” and now I found myself at the top of the mountain and could only get a good ride down.
-What I did not know Bagmandspolitiet was listening in to all my telephone call, where I stated that I was certain that all the prices will crash, making me and the companies a little fortune.
+Yes, I did what many successful business people have done, exploit the situation to maximum gains.
+For several months the year earlier, I had to daily see the market working “against me”, and now I found myself at the top of the mountain and could only get a good ride down.
+What I did not know Bagmandspolitiet was listening in to all my telephone call, where I stated that I was sure that all the prices would crash, making the companies and me a little fortune.

-In the days just following my arrest, the companies could still have been saved, by allowing me the freedom to transfer funds from abroad and what more, legally claim that the Danish authorities had sparked a paragraph in our business terms and condition, which more or less was a so-called “Force Majeure Clause”.
-This paragraph set out clearly that the companies would not be responsible for any actions by the government; we did have at the time concern that the Danish government could stop currency transaction if the international situation deteriorated, also we did have a long experience how the National Bank had been trying to pull the chair away under us.
+In the days just following my arrest, the companies could still have been saved, by allowing me the freedom to transfer funds from abroad.
+What more, legally claim that the Danish authorities had sparked a paragraph in our business terms and condition, which more or less was a so-called “Force Majeure Clause”.
+This paragraph set out clearly that the companies would not be responsible for any actions by the government; we did have at the time concern that the Danish government could stop currency transaction if the international situation deteriorated; also, we did have a long experience how the National Bank had been trying to pull the chair away from under us.